ScandEval/ScandEval/docs/datasets/dutch.md

 # 🇳🇱 Dutch

-This is an overview of all the datasets used in the Dutch part of ScandEval.
+This is an overview of all the datasets used in the Dutch part of EuroEval.
 The datasets are grouped by their task - see the [task overview](/tasks) for more information about what these constitute.